 Blocking.
 It remains a subject of discussion!
-Some find it superfluous.
-Others see the benefits but are afraid to ruin their yarns in the process.
-Don’t worry, each yarn can be blocked by using one of various methods.
-I always block religiously, as it feels like the final step of finishing a crochet piece.
+Some find it unnecessary.
+Others see the benefits but are afraid to ruin their yarn in the process.
+I always block my crochet, as to me it's the final step of finishing a crochet piece.

 Blocking usually involves wetting your stitches with water (more on that later).
 By doing so, you will see a couple of changes:

 - If you are blocking your work you are redistributing the tension in your piece, in a good way.
-Some stitches will hold a bit more or less tension compared to other stitches, as that just happens when we crochet (we’re all human after all!).
-By soaking your piece in water or wetting it, the tension in the stitches is divided more equally making for a more even looking piece with an increased stitch definition.
+Some stitches will hold a bit more tension compared to other stitches, as that just happens when we crochet (we’re all human after all!).
+By soaking your piece in water or wetting it, the tension in the stitches is divided equally making for a more even-looking piece with an increased stitch definition.

-- If you’re working with lace patterns or motifs that have spaces in between, blocking and stretching it ever-so-slightly will make the motifs in your piece much more visible and neater, as your item will not be ‘crumpled up’ as much.
+- If you’re working with lace patterns or motifs that have spaces in between, blocking and stretching it will make the motifs or lacework in your piece much more visible and neater, as your item will not be ‘crumpled up’.

 - You can work away small size inconsistencies and straighten out borders.
 We’ve all been there: an edging that doesn’t want to sit straight, or is a bit wavy even though you follow the pattern.
 By blocking you can work around these annoyances to a certain degree.